Travel the world. Preserve nature.

 Memberships and organisations we support

-We are also a member of the Association of Arctic Expedition Cruise Operators (AECO) – this membership is provisional for the first year in accordance with the statutes.
-Founded in 2003, this organisation promotes responsible, environmentally friendly and safe tourism in the Arctic north of the 60th line of latitude and sets high standards to achieve these goals.
-Among other things, the AECO draws up guidelines on dealing with wild creatures, local communities and the regional nature, both for tour operators and their guests.
+We are also a member of the Association of Arctic Expedition Cruise Operators (AECO).
+Founded in 2003, the association promotes responsible, environmentally friendly and safe tourism in the Arctic region and sets high standards to achieve these goals.
+Among other things, AECO draws up guidelines for dealing with the Arctic flora and fauna, which apply to both the operators and their guests.
+Another focus is on guidelines for respectful treatment of the local population, taking into account their social and cultural characteristics.

 Hapag-Lloyd Cruises is also a member of the Cruise Lines International Association (CLIA).
 This globally active association represents 14 cruise operators in Germany alone and promotes networking and dialogue both within and outside the industry – for example with ports, politicians, suppliers and NGOs.
 Central topics include current environmental issues and ways to make cruises more sustainable.